frandreoli/atoms_optical_response/README.md

 The code performs numerical simulations of the steady-state, optical response of large-scale systems of quantum, two-level emitters (atoms, color centers, etc.).
 Various options are provided on the density, geometry and physical properties of the light scatterers.

 The original code has been developed as a part of a PhD project by Francesco Andreoli, under the supervision of Prof. Dr. Darrick Chang.
+Parts of this code have been used in [[1](Andreoli2021)-[3](Andreoli2023b)].

 ## 1.1 - Code specifications